solidity-labs-io/forge-proposal-simulator/docs/mainnet-examples/CompoundGovernorBravo.md

 ## Overview

-This is an mainnet example of FPS where FPS is used to make proposals for compound governor bravo.
-No deployments in this example.
-This example sets comet's borrow and supply kink to 0.75 \* 1e18 through compound configurator.
+This serves as a mainnet example of FPS, where FPS is utilized to propose adjustments for the Compound Governor Bravo.
+No deployments are included in this example.
+Specifically, this example sets Comet's borrow and supply kink to 0.75 \* 1e18 through the Compound Configurator.

-The following contract is present in the [mocks/](../../mocks/) folder.
+The contract outlined below is located in the [mocks/](../../mocks/) folder.

-Let's go through each of the functions that are overridden.
+Let's examine each of the functions that are overridden:

--   `name()`: Define the name of your proposal.
+-   `name()`: Specifies the name of the proposal.

 ```solidity
 function name() public pure override returns (string memory) {